karthikc911/cinevibe/docs/ARCHITECTURE.md

 ## 🏗️ High-Level Architecture

-CineMate is a **full-stack monolithic Next.js application** with a clear separation between frontend and backend concerns.
+CineVibe is a **full-stack monolithic Next.js application** with a clear separation between frontend and backend concerns.
 The architecture follows a modern **JAMstack + API** pattern with server-side rendering and API routes.

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                        CineMate                              │
+│                        CineVibe                              │
 │              Next.js 15 Full-Stack Application               │
 └─────────────────────────────────────────────────────────────┘
                               │